-In August 2014, the Financial Accounting Standards Board (FASB) issued guidance entitled "Presentation of Financial Statements - Going Concern."
+In August 2014, the FASB issued guidance entitled "Presentation of Financial Statements - Going Concern."
 The guidance governs management's responsibility to evaluate whether there is substantial doubt about an entity's ability to continue as a going concern and to provide related footnote disclosures.
 This guidance requires management to perform interim and annual assessments of an entity's ability to continue as a going concern within one year after the date the financial statements are issued or within one year after the financial statements are available to be issued, when applicable.
 Substantial doubt exists if it is probable that the entity will be unable to meet its obligations for the assessed period.
 This guidance becomes effective for interim and annual periods ending after December 15, 2016, and early application is permitted.
 Management will be required to make its initial assessment as of December 31, 2016.

-In May 2014, the Financial Accounting Standards Board (FASB) issued guidance entitled, "Revenue from Contracts with Customers."
+In May 2014, the FASB issued guidance entitled, "Revenue from Contracts with Customers."
 The guidance governs revenue recognition from contracts with customers and requires an entity to recognize revenue to depict the transfer of promised goods or services to customers in an amount that reflects the consideration to which the entity expects to be entitled in exchange for those goods or services.
 Financial instruments and other contractual rights within the scope of other guidance issued by the FASB are excluded from the scope of this new revenue recognition guidance.
 In this regard, a majority of our contracts would be excluded from the scope of this new guidance.
-The guidance becomes effective for the first interim reporting period within the annual reporting periods after December 15, 2016.
-The Association is in the process of reviewing contracts to determine the effect, if any, on the Association's financial condition or its results of operations.
+In August 2015, the FASB issued an update that defers this guidance by one year, which results in the new revenue standard becoming effective for interim and annual reporting periods beginning after December 15, 2017.
+The Association is in the process of reviewing contracts to determine the effect, if any, on their financial condition or results of operations.